Vicwin13/HelpMeOut/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Description

+The records the screen and sends the results to an end point

+## HelpMeOut

+The chrome extension can be loaded and unpacked when the dist folder is downloaded.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh